 Horse specialist mourned the loss of the genetics that built some of the worlds finest, old world horses.

-But Oregon cowboys told tales of horses that roamed in the highest regions of Oregon's Mountains.
+However, Oregon cowboys told tales of horses that roamed in the highest regions of Oregon's Mountains.
 Horses that were so athletic and so smart that they could out maneuver and out distance even the best ranch horses.
 These horses had unusually long manes and tails, elegant head carriage and gorgeous primitive markers.
 These horses had the primitive dun coloration and the conformation of the ancient horses and they were here in Oregon.
-Luckily Oregon's Ron Harding believed the fascinating stories of the old timers and he was determined to find and gather Oregon's primitive and ellusive horses.
+Luckily Oregon's Ron Harding and Bill Phillips of the BLM believed the fascinating stories of the old timers and were determined to find and gather Oregon's primitive and elusive horses.

 The Spanish Mustang was a part of early American history, having roots in Native American history, and is the horse that helped settle the west.
 At one time it was thought to be extinct on the range.
 Since the Kiger Mustangs may well be one of the best remaining examples of the Spanish Mustang, their preservation is extremely important.

 The Kiger Mustang exhibits physical color characteristics know as the "dun factor" which were also common to many of the horse the Spaniards reintroduced to North America in the 1600's.
 Color classifications of the dun factor are: dun, red dun, grulla (mouse gray), buckskin, and variations of these colors.
 Markings on animals with the dun factor include dorsal stripes; zebra stripes on the knees and hocks; chest, rib and arm bars; outlined ears; the top one-third of the ear on its backside darker that the body color; fawn coloring on the inside of the ears; bi-colored mane and tail; face masks and cob-webbing on the face.
 The less white these horses have, the stronger the dun factor.
 An individual horse having the dun factor may have many but not all of these markings.